NawazAli14/chatbot-ruled-based/README.md

 # Python Chatbot
 Hello, and welcome to Python Chatbot!
-This program was created by Nawaz Ali, Azam KHan and Sanjay Bilal.
+This program was created by Nawaz Ali.
 Through user interaction, it can do the following:

 - Retrieve the summary of a Wikipedia article